Synchrotron X-ray diagnostics of cutoff shape of nonthermal electron spectrum at young supernova remnants: Introduction

 \section{Introduction}

-Observations of synchrotron X-rays tell us that the young supernova remnants (SNRs) are the electron accelerator up to 10--100~TeV (e.g., Koyama et al.~\cite{koyama95}).
+Observations of synchrotron X-rays indicate that young supernova remnants (SNRs) act as electron accelerator up to 10--100~TeV (e.g., Koyama et al.~\cite{koyama95}).
 Spectral fitting of the synchrotron radiation from radio to X-ray bands gives us information on the acceleration mechanism.
-For example, the maximum energy of electrons $E_{\rm max,e}$ and the magnetic field strength $B$ are constrained by measured roll-off frequency of the spectrum, $\nu_{\rm roll}$, which is proportional to $BE_{\rm max,e}{}^2$ (Reynolds~\cite{reynolds98}; Reynolds \& Keohane~\cite{reynolds99}).
-Furthermore, if rapid cooling time of 1--10~yr is responsible for the observed narrow rim brightening (Vink \& Laming~\cite{vink03}; Bamba et al.~\cite{bamba03b}, \cite{bamba05a}, \cite{bamba05b}; Yamazaki et al.~\cite{yamazaki04}) and/or time variability of the synchrotron X-rays (Uchiyama et al.~\cite{uchiyama07}; Uchiyama \& Aharonian~\cite{uchiyama08}), then $B\sim0.1$--1~mG is inferred, so that $E_{\rm max,e}\sim10$~TeV.
+For example, the maximum energy of electrons $E_{\rm max,e}$ and the magnetic field strength $B$ are constrained by measuring the roll-off frequency of the spectrum, $\nu_{\rm roll}$, which is proportional to $BE_{\rm max,e}{}^2$ (Reynolds~\cite{reynolds98}; Reynolds \& Keohane~\cite{reynolds99}).
+Furthermore, if the rapid cooling time of 1--10~yr is responsible for the narrowness of thin filaments close to the shock front (Vink \& Laming~\cite{vink03}; Bamba et al.~\cite{bamba03b}, \cite{bamba05a}, \cite{bamba05b}; Yamazaki et al.~\cite{yamazaki04}) and/or time variability of synchrotron X-rays (Uchiyama et al.~\cite{uchiyama07}; Uchiyama \& Aharonian~\cite{uchiyama08}), then $B\sim0.1$--1~mG is inferred, so that $E_{\rm max,e}\sim10$~TeV.
 Given the values of $E_{\rm max,e}$ and $B$ as well as the SNR age $t_{\rm age}$, we can even estimate the maximum energy of protons $E_{\rm max,p}$, which is proportional to $E_{\rm max,e}{}^2B^2t_{\rm age}$ (see \S~\ref{subsec:Emax}).